KannonZenetism/zenetism-field-physics/zenetism/MP08-symbol-key-ch21.md

 ---

+#### Note on Symbol Tables

+Definition cells within the Symbol Key operate as **structural descriptors** rather than grammatical sentences.

+Terminal punctuation is therefore intentionally **omitted**, even where internal punctuation is present.

+---

 ### 21.2 **Core Metaphysical Symbols — Foundational Currents in the Zenetist System**

 | Symbol | Name | Meaning |